 AR is a powerful tool for furniture retailers, because it lets shoppers visualize how large pieces of furniture will look in their homes before they make that big purchase.
-In 2020, we expect more furniture retailers to utilize AR to sell more products.
+We expect more furniture retailers to utilize AR to sell more products.

 What it means for retailers: Trying to use AR for marketing without PIM software just won’t work.
 The data that’s housed within a PIM is necessary for creating accurate AR experiences.
 Retailers who want to jump on the AR marketing trend will definitely need a good PIM solution first.